hnkeni/AUTOMATIC-RAILWAY-TRACK-CRACK-DETECTOR/README.md

 The microcontroller then commands the GSM module to send an alert message to the pre-configured mobile number, providing real-time information about the detected crack.

 This ensures that corrective action can be taken immediately to prevent accidents or derailments.

+Conclusion

+The automatic railway track crack detection system provides a reliable and efficient solution to ensure railway safety.
+By integrating IR sensors, GPS, and GSM technology with Arduino, the system can automatically detect cracks, identify their exact location, and immediately send alerts to the maintenance team.
+This reduces manual effort, saves time, and improves the accuracy of fault detection.
+In the long run, such automation helps in preventing accidents, reducing maintenance costs, and increasing the overall efficiency of railway operations.